yujunz/gitlab.com-runbooks/docs/cloudflare/managing-traffic.md

 ### Labels

 In order to keep the promise of a searchable database, we are using labels to categorize each rule.
+These labels will be applied by automation, except for manual actions such as `rule-origin` labels.

 Each issue should be labeled with with either of these labels: